johnnhu/Job_Search/README.md

 5. Run `setup.sql` (using IntelliJ, or via the command-line) to initialize the database
 6. Run the app via `App.java`

+### Troubleshooting

+Troubleshooting steps.

+#### PostgreSQL driver is unavailable; `Class.forName("org.postgresql.Driver");` throws an exception

+While you should be able to just run `mvn clean install`, this happened to me a few times.
+To fix it, I added the dependency through IntelliJ's interface.

+1. File > Project Structure
+2. Libraries
+3. Click the top "+" button
+4. Select "From Maven..."
+5. Search for "PostgreSQL"
+6. Select postgresql:9.2-1002.jdbc4, i.e., the latest version

 ## Usage

 TODO: list app features.